stephensalim/aws-virtual-concierge/README.md

 **That's all folks !**

 I hope this lab has been useful and fun.
 I certainly had lots of fun building it.
 I would love to hear your feedback on the things that you found to be good and could be improved.
-If you are inclined, please drop me an email and let me know your feedback.
+If you are inclined, please drop me an email / let me know how this can be improved.

+Also, if you followed through this session thoroughly, you would have your image taken and indexed in the environment.
+To clean this up, please follow this instructions below to delete the 2 CloudFormation stacks you've deployed, and delete the sumerian scene.